Giancarl021/csvql/README.md

-  list: List all tables and columns available. import <path [as <tableName>[, ...]]>: Import a new schema from CSV file(s). drop <tableName>: Delete a table of the current session.
+  list: List all tables and columns available. import <path [as <tableName>[, ...]]>: Import a new schema from CSV file(s). drop <tableName>: Delete a table of the current session. rename <tableName> <newTableName>: Rename a table of the current session.
 help: List all available commands.
 exit: Close the current session.
 ```